Home » Volunteer Programs »

 Can I be a medical volunteer as part of a university or college placement?

 It is certainly possible to be a medical volunteer in Sri Lanka as part of your university or college placement.
 However, PMGY is unable to guarantee that the Sri Lanka medical experience program will fulfil the requirements of your establishment.
 Therefore, participants are encouraged to speak to a member of the International Team to establish whether the required parameters can be met.
 This should be done in advance of applying to the program.
 When appropriate, school/college/university representatives are welcome to contact PMGY to discuss further the suitability of the program in meeting the participant’s requirements.
+In addition, we can arrange school expeditions to Sri Lanka.

 First of all, the PMGY International Team are able to complete paperwork after each medical volunteer in Sri Lanka has confirmed their place on the program.
 Additionally, project staff in Sri Lanka can also sign-off any paperwork that is required by your course tutors.
 However, while our team will do their best to complete any paperwork, we are unable to guarantee that we will be able to comply with every learning objective and requirement or your university/college.
 In the event that your university/college do not accept the paperwork submitted by PMGY, then you will be unable to be refunded for your trip.
 PMGY regularly receives medical, nursing, childcare and psychology placement students on our projects globally, with ties with some leading universities.